-Please note that Cleary institutional grants and scholarships are subject to students earning a term GPA of 2.0 or higher applicable to undergraduate students; 3.0 or higher for graduate students, to be evaluated each semester by the Financial Aid staff.
+Important: Cleary institutional grants and scholarships are subject to students earning a term GPA of 2.0 or higher applicable to undergraduate students; 3.0 or higher for graduate students, to be evaluated each semester by the financial aid staff.
 All institutional aid is subject to reversal if academic performance falls below the stated GPA minimum standard.